randomascii/main/xperf/UIforETW/ReadMe.txt

 Handle the duplicate copies of etwproviders.man.
 Add some unit tests.

+Support Ctrl+Shift+C to copy just the trace file name.
+Remove deprecated file/extension usage, and have functions to return file part, extension, or stripped file part.
+Fix IdentifyChromeProcesses.py to print the heading after processing the trace, and copy the results to the clipboard.
+Have an option (Shift+F2?) to allow renaming of the entire trace name Remove this line from RetrieveSymbols: Parsing symbol data for a PDB file.

 To-do eventually:
 Should have a Chrome developer checkbox.
 Should have the option to run arbitrary scripts after each trace is recorded.